Table of Contents

 When a woman presents with postmenopausal bleeding, it is important to be systematic so that one does not miss any potential malignant disease.
 Additionally, one should be as conservative as possible so that the patient does not have to face unnecessary invasive procedures.

-The first step in the management of the woman who presents with postmenopausal bleeding is to use a patient characteristics prediction model to assess the pretest probability of endometrial cancer.
+The first step in the management of the woman who presents with postmenopausal bleeding is to use a patient characteristics prediction model to assess the pre-test probability of endometrial cancer.
 Women who have a very high probability of this assessment are expected to have a malignant etiology, i.e. endometrial carcinoma, and should undergo further testing.

 On the other hand, a young menopausal woman who takes combined oral contraceptives with progestin, and who has a low probability of endometrial carcinoma, might receive expectant management and need to be evaluated for recurrent bleeding in the future.

 Those who present with recurrent bleeding should be considered as high risk for malignancy and should undergo endometrial sampling.
-On the other hand, patients who present with postmenopausal bleeding for the first time, who have a high pretest probability of endometrial cancer, are recommended to receive a transvaginal ultrasonography to assess the thickness of the endometrium and abnormal blood flow pattern developed due to tumor.
+On the other hand, patients who present with postmenopausal bleeding for the first time, who have a high pretest probability of endometrial cancer, are recommended to receive transvaginal ultrasonography to assess the thickness of the endometrium and abnormal blood flow pattern developed due to the tumor.

 Patients with an endometrial thickness of 4 mm or less should again receive expectant management and wait and see which approach is recommended.
 If they develop recurrent bleeding, they should go for endometrial sampling to exclude malignancy.
 On the other hand, women who have an endometrial thickness of more than 4 mm on transvaginal ultrasonography should go for endometrial sampling.